Model #: STROBE-LIGHT

 Bells, Buzzers, and Strobe Information

-The Bells and buzzers we show on this page are great for backdoor deliveries, customer service desks, and more.
-Mechanical bells are reliable, attractive and make a loud, distinctive sound.
 Buzzers are loud and effective at notifying you when an event occurs.
-Whether you are wiring them to a push button for deliveries or connecting it to the 12V DC output on a driveway alert, these commercial grade, loud products are great for a variety of applications.
+Whether wiring them to a push-button for deliveries or connecting them to the 12V DC output on a driveway alert, these commercial-grade, loud products are great for various applications.

 - buzzer or fire-bell

 - a power supply, like a 16V doorbell transformer

 - a push button